polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 6. Sign out as FabrikamAdmin1 from the Azure portal and close the window of the web browser using in private/incognito mode.

-7. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack environment.
+7. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

 8. In the Azure portal, select **Azure Active Directory**.

-9. On the Azure Active Directory blade of the tenant associated with the Azure Stack environment, select **Users**.
+9. On the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment, select **Users**.

 10. On the Users - All users blade, select **+ New user**.